 Behaviors

-Manatee are generally solitary, because they do not rely on others to find food or for defense.
-They can form groups in areas with ideal water temperature and abundant food, but do not observe any social hierarchy.
-Only mothers and young demonstrate long-term relationships.
+Manatees are generally solitary and are not territorial.
+They can form temporary groups in areas with ideal water temperature and abundant food but do not observe any social hierarchy.